 A liberal education implicitly includes experiences in the arts.
 Quincy University offers a variety of opportunities in the arts and encourages students to participate.
+The music program sponsors choral groups, a jazz ensemble, a marching band, guitar ensembles, and a symphonic band.
+These organizations present a number of programs and recitals each year in the Connie Niemann Center for Music, an acoustically sophisticated performance venue that opened in 2013.

+Student theatre at Quincy University includes a musical, a madrigal dinner, a touring children's theatre, dramatic productions, and an improv group.
+Productions are staged in the MacHugh Theatre, a studio theatre on the main campus, and in a black box theatre on the North Campus.
+The North Campus is also home to the production studios of QUTV.

-The music program sponsors singing groups, jazz ensemble, marching band, and a symphonic band, and presents a number of programs and recitals each year.
-Student theatre at QU includes a musical, dramatic productions, and an improv group.
-The art program not only offers studio courses in painting, ceramics, photography, and sculpture, but also showcases faculty, student, senior, visiting artists art exhibits and workshops. both on campus and in the community.
+The art program not only offers studio courses in painting, ceramics, photography, and sculpture, but also showcases faculty, student, senior, visiting artists art exhibits and workshops, both on campus and in the community.

 The Student Programming Board brings guest speakers and artists to the campus and supports student/faculty travel to attend cultural events not available in Quincy.
-In addition, the English program publishes annually its literary magazine, riverrun.
+In addition, the English program publishes annually a literary magazine, riverrun.

-The Quincy Area is rich in arts opportunities, including a symphony, an opera company, a community theatre, and the Civic Music Association series.
+The Quincy Area is rich in arts opportunities, including an art center, a symphony, an opera company, a community theatre, and the Civic Music Association series.
+Students are welcome to audition for roles in productions of the opera and theatre companies and for participation in the symphony, symphony chorus, and community band.